layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

 It enables you to decouple distributed systems and components by allowing messages to be sent and received asynchronously between applications or microservices.
 It is often compared to Kafka.

-If you want to output data to AWS SNS, then you need to configure the settings in this section.
+If you want to output data to AWS SQS, then you need to configure the settings in this section.

 ### Parallel requests